Mesothelioma Stages

 Treatment for the 4 Stages of Mesothelioma

-The stages of mesothelioma cancer can play a large role in helping doctors determine the right treatment approach.
-The mesothelioma stage may determine if the cancer is resectable (can be removed by surgery) and if a patient is likely to respond well to major surgery or other invasive cancer treatments.
+The stages of mesothelioma cancer play a significant role in planning treatments.
+Medical teams use the mesothelioma stage to determine if the cancer is resectable (removable) and if a patient is likely to respond well to surgery.

-Doctors may decide to focus mesothelioma treatment on life-extending or palliative (symptom-relieving) options depending on the extent of the cancer, the patient’s personal wishes, and other factors.
+Doctors may decide to focus mesothelioma treatment on life-extending or palliative (symptom-relieving) options depending on the spread of the cancer, the patient’s personal wishes, and other factors.

 Stage 1 Mesothelioma Treatment